-The property was unfurnished but had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
+A number of stored items within the study/music room further restricted our inspections.